What do Unilever, Coca-Cola, Starbucks and Lush have in common?

 And if you want to learn even more from the author, Ashley Barnett, you can take her (paid) course called Hit Publish.
 There is a link to it at the beginning of the blog post and several times throughout the post.
 She also provides links to other paid courses for additional education on related topics.

 Let me know what questions I can answer for you about how to start a blog or website.
-I highly recommend WordPress or Weebly platforms.
-You CAN have a Weebly website, with your own URL/Domain Name, when you host it with BlueHost.
-That’s one other thing I disagree with from this resource.
-Otherwise, I think you will find it extremely useful, it covers a lot of topics.
+I highly recommend WordPress.
+I think you will find this resource extremely useful, it covers a lot of topics.

 While I am a BlueHost Affiliate, there is no affiliate link with ChooseFI.com.
 I listen to a lot of their podcasts and find their information on personal finance to be very useful.
 You can ask me more about that too!
 I am a Learner and I love to share the things I have learned with others.
 Yes, Communication is another of my strengths, read about My Top 5 Strengths!